How to Help a Heroin Addict

-Heroin Help Quiz question 3 What Are the Signs of Addiction?
+Heroin Help Quiz question 3

 Signs of drug addiction include needing increasingly larger or more frequent doses of heroin to feel the same effect.
 Other behavioral signs include mood swings, spending money on heroin that you can't afford, taking risks to obtain the drug, and neglecting your appearance.
 Physical signs of heroin addiction include small, pinpoint pupils, slurred speech, slower reflexes, sweating, drowsiness, diarrhea, and needle marks from heroin.